 The photos here all date from 1962–1964, when her modelling career is peaking.
 These are perhaps the happiest days of a life that begins and ends in tragedy.

 She’s born Gertrude Behmenburg in 1939 in Holland but she grows up in Germany.
 Come the end of the war, she’s six years old.
 She sets out with her little brother to get the day’s food ration for the family.
 Skipping down the street they encounter a group of Canadian soldiers.
-It’s VE Day, they’re pissed out of their minds and they’re letting off their pistols to celebrate.
-One of the bullets hits and kills Wilhelmina’s brother.
+It’s VE Day, they’re celebrating and they’ve had way too much booze.
+Their vehicle ploughs into Gertrude’s brother and kills him.

-In 1954 the family move to Chicago – yet another impoverished immigrant family.
+In 1954 the family move to Chicago.
 Gertrude goes to high school, gets a part-time job and becomes obsessed by fashion magazines.

 I even went to second-hand stores to buy all the old issues … I read them cover to cover, devouring every word and every picture of my new idols, the beautiful models who reached so glamorously from the pages out to me.

 Two years later she’s offered a place at modelling school and she borrows the money to finance it from her father.
 She emerges as Winnie Hart, model (her real name clearly not viable).
 1958, and she graduates from high school and joins Models Bureau.
 She’s on her way but there’s a problem…